filodb/FiloDB/doc/query-engine.md

                                             end = 1523785055,
                                             window = 5000,
                                             function = RangeFunction.Rate)
 ```
 The `BinaryJoin` node type helps in joining two child series.
 Look at the scaladocs for more information
 on other node types.
 We have `Aggregate`, `ScalarVectorBinaryOperation` and `ApplyInstantFunction`

 It is important to note that `RawSeriesPlan` type nodes are not composable before they are transformed
 into samples with regular interval.

+## Query Results as Range Vectors

+Before delving into the `ExecPlan` constructs and how the query is orchestrated, it is important to understand
+the result data structure.
+The query result `QueryResult` is like a mini dataset in itself.
+It can have several
+partitions, each represented by `RangeVector`.
+All the `RangeVector`s share same schema which is included
+in the result object.
+Each `RangeVector` has an associated key called the `RangeVectorKey` and could be
+seen as the partition key for the result.
+The `RangeVector` exposes an iterator of rows.
+Each row within
+the `RangeVector` starts wih the row-key column(s), followed by the data columns.
+For the time series
+dataset, the row-key is a timestamp.

 ## Execution Plan Constructs